 Flemington Road interchange upgrade

-- Two extra lanes will open on the Flemington Road exit ramp, increasing the number of lanes from three to five to reduce queueing back onto the freeway.
+- Two new lanes on the Flemington Road exit ramp has reduced queuing back onto the freeway.

-- Permanent access restrictions will be in place from Lennon Street to Boundary Road to create a safe intersection.
-Drivers will be able to turn left from Lennon Street onto Flemington Road, but they will need to use alternate routes to access Boundary Road.
+- Removing access from Lennon Street to Boundary Road has created a safer intersection.
+Drivers can turn left from Lennon Street onto Flemington Road, and alternative routes are available for Boundary Road access.

-This critical section of the road network is no longer able to cope with the high volumes of traffic that pass through it each day.
+Before the upgrade, this critical section of the road network was unable to cope with the high volumes of traffic that pass through it each day.

 Merging and weaving

-With so many drivers needing to merge within a very short distance on Flemington Road, safety and congestion problems are common.
-It can be difficult for drivers to change lanes in this section which is essential to get to certain destinations.
+With so many drivers needing to merge within a very short distance on Flemington Road, safety and congestion problems were common.
+It was difficult for drivers to change lanes to get to certain destinations.

-There have been 12 crashes in this section of the road network in the last six years, and in 2015 alone, three people were seriously injured.
+Twelve crashes were recorded in this section of the road network in the last six years, and in 2015 alone, three people were seriously injured.

-This intersection upgrade will separate and control traffic movements to reduce the merging and weaving that causes safety and congestion problems.
+Now that the upgrade is complete, traffic movements are separated and more controlled, which has reduced the merging and weaving that causes safety and congestion problems.

-If you have any questions about what's happening at Mount Alexander Road and Flemington Road, contact us on 1300 783 947 (select option 1) or firstname.lastname@example.org.
+If you have any questions about the upgrades to Mount Alexander Road and Flemington Road, contact us on 1300 783 947 or email@example.com.